snabbco/snabb/README.md

 [![Build Status](https://travis-ci.org/justincormack/ljsyscall.png)](https://travis-ci.org/justincormack/ljsyscall)

 What?
-An FFI implementation of the Linux and NetBSD kernel ABIs for LuaJIT.
-This means you will be able to program all the functionality the Linux kernel provides to userspace directly in Lua.
-You can view it as a high level language equivalent of the busybox project in a way, although the functionality it provides is somewhat different, and the interface very different.
+An FFI implementation of the Linux, NetBSD, FreeBSD and OSX kernel ABIs for LuaJIT.
+This means you will be able to program all the functionality the Unix kernel provides to userspace directly in Lua.
+You can view it as a high level language equivalent of the Busybox project in a way, although the functionality it provides is somewhat different, and the interface very different.

 Why?
 First it provides a comprehensive set of system call APIs for programming sockets, files and so on, including the more obscure things (eg file change notifications).
 Second it provides higher level interfaces such as network interface configuration, so your application can control its entire runtime interface including IP addresses routing and so on.
 Third it provides tools for added security, such as support for Linux namespaces (containers), system call filtering (seccomp type 2), capabilities and so on, all with a script language interface that is much simpler to use than the C interface.
 As it is Lua based it can easily be embedded in another language; in the future ports to other scripting languages are planned.
 It also serves as a way of learning how the operating system interfaces work in a more forgiving environment than C.

-There is a work in progress port to BSD systems, currently targetting NetBSD and FreeBSD.
-NetBSD support is now relatively good and working towards parity with Linux.
-This also works with the NetBSD rump kernel under other operating systems and natively without an operating system under Xen - see https://github.com/justincormack/rumpuser-xen for details.
+Thhere is support for the [NetBSD rump kernel](http://www.netbsd.org/docs/rump/) under other operating systems and [natively without an operating system under Xen](https://github.com/justincormack/rumpuser-xen).

 This code is beta.
 Interfaces will change in future.
 The code is riddled with TODOs.
 On the other hand it does work, and the changes at this stage will be smaller than in the past.